ministryofjustice/operations-engineering-dns-form/README.md

 1. **Login**: Authenticate through the Auth0 configured authentication system.
 2. **Submit DNS Request**: Fill out the DNS request form and submit.
 3. **Issue and PR Creation**: The application will automatically create a GitHub issue and a pull request for the requested DNS changes.
-4. **Slack Notification**: A notification will be sent to the appropriate Slack channel to alert the Operations Engineering team.

 ## Running Tests